pablovmurcia3/RepData_PeerAssessment1/PA1_template.md

 there are 2304 missing values.

 With an imput strategy we can fill all the missing values.
-In the following code chunk a create a new dataset (identical to the original) *dataimpute* and use a foor loop to assign to each missing value of the new dataset the mean of the corresponding 5-minute interval.
+In the following code chunk I create a new dataset (identical to the original) *dataimpute* and use a for loop to assign to each missing value of the new dataset the mean of the corresponding 5-minute interval.

 ```r